 5. I don’t need private health insurance because I am healthy

-If you are in good health, you may not think you’d benefit from private health insurance.
+If you are currently in good health, you may not think you’d benefit from private health insurance.
 However, you might actually be in the best position to take out a policy.

 Our article Do I need private health insurance? goes into more detail on health insurance and some of the reasons why you might consider taking out a policy.

-This is generally not true.
+This is generally not true, however.
 You will likely have to inform the provider about any chronic health issues in your application and it can result in higher premiums.
 However, having a health problem or chronic issue at the time of application does not mean that your claim won’t be accepted.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.